scala/scala3/docs/docs/reference/contextual/query-types.md

   f(2) given ctx   // explicit argument
   f(2)             // argument is inferred
 ```
-Conversely, if the expected type of an expression `E` is a query
+Conversely, if the expected type of an expression `E` is a context query
 type `given (T_1, ..., T_n) => U` and `E` is not already a
-query literal, `E` is converted to a query literal by rewriting to
+context query literal, `E` is converted to a context query literal by rewriting to
 ```scala
   given (x_1: T1, ..., x_n: Tn) => E
 ```